yournetf/ComputerVision-C-Java-/README.md

 ***Disclaimer***
 Each directory has its own "specs" PDF that will list the command line arguments necessary for execution.

-Below are the descriptions and visualizations of what each project does.
+Below are the descriptions and visualizations for each project.
 -----------------------------------------------------------------------------
 Project 1 (C++):